Edmonton Concussion Treatment

 Eye Tracking

 Eye movements, or ocular motor skills, are important for our eyes to be able to gather visual information.
 We have to be able to maintain a steady gaze on a target, follow a moving object, or shift our eyes from one target to another.
 Activities like reading and driving greatly depend on these skills.
-When a patient has suffered a concussion or other traumatic brain injury these skills can be greatly affected.
-Patients with difficulties with these ocular motor skills may lose their place when they read, skip words or lines, or read words out of order.
+When a patient has suffered a concussion or other traumatic brain injury, these skills can be greatly affected.
+Patients experiencing difficulties with these ocular motor skills may lose their place when they read, skip words or lines, or read words out of order.
 Deficiency in these skills can also affect coordination in sports or for activities such as driving.
 Some patients can experience nystagmus, an ocular condition that affects visual clarity and balance as the eyes continually move on and off their intended target.

 Eye Focusing